-Both time and space are very relevant in the musical work of Emma, who recorded each of her albums in unconventional places whose atmosphere were undoubtedly absorbed by her songs.
+Both time and space are very relevant in Emma‘s song, who recorded each of her albums in unconventional places where the atmosphere was undoubtedly absorbed by her songs.
 She agrees that isolation plays an important role in the expression of feelings when composing and recording.

 “That has been the case up until the latest album and I would answer yes.
 I think the extreme settings in which the other albums were recorded definitely propelled the emotional content of each.
 The newest one, On Dark Horses, was different and the support of a full band and a real studio makes it more colorful in a new way”.

 Emma Ruth Rundle’s passion for guitar playing began in a turbulent manner.
 When she was a child, after an earthquake in Los Angeles, Emma Ruth’s mother took her and her sister Sarah to the McCabe’s Guitar Shop, where she motivated them to choose an instrument.
 At first, Emma preferred the Celtic harp, but in that legendary place, she developed her passion for the guitar and worked for 13 years.
 She even built her own guitar pedal for experimentation.

 Electric Guitar: One is an album of improvisations recorded in the back seat of a Van in movement, during a tour of Red Sparowes around Europe in 2010.
 The sound of this production conveys the atmosphere of the place where it was recorded.
 In this album, Emma invites us to see through the window, feel Oslo and Gothenburg, while we experience the ecstasy in thinking of final exits.